Possible problems and pitfalls when moving house

-The estate agent you are working with when buying a property will have been chosen by the seller, and will be working on the seller’s behalf.
+The estate agent you are working with when buying a property will have been chosen by the seller and will be working on the seller’s behalf.
 Courtesy and professionalism will help to keep the process running smoothly.
-If you are beginning to feel pressurised, then let your solicitor know.
+If you are beginning to feel pressured, then let your solicitor know.

 In extreme cases, where you feel you have a genuine complaint to make against your solicitor or the estate agent, you can raise it with the relevant ombudsman.

 If, after a lender’s valuation, the property is deemed to be worth less than you are intending to pay for it, the lender may decide not to lend you the money you have asked for.
 In such a circumstance, the first thing you should do is to talk to the seller’s estate agent, and try to negotiate a lower price.

 If your revised offer is rejected and you still want to buy the property at the agreed price, you will either have to come up with the extra money as part of the deposit or you may need to find a different lender.
 However, any new mortgage provider may agree with the initial lender’s valuation and the same outcome could reoccur.
 You then need to decide whether you want to proceed with the purchase.